• Skip to primary navigation

 To avoid being a target, try to avoid walking or loitering around the bus station area too much if you can help it that is, or, at least get a taxi or Uber from there to your hotel without hanging around too much.

-Walking around San Miguel de Allende during the day is very safe and it’s moderately safe to do so at night.
+• Walking around San Miguel de Allende during the day is very safe and it鈥檚 moderately safe to do so at night.
 Still, you should be cautious!

 Safety in San Miguel de Allende is high so solo travelers are common, including solo women too.
 In fact, many solo travelers I met in Mexico City had recently returned from the San Miguel with nothing but good reports.

-I recommend you plan your trip more carefully if you’re traveling alone, but you won’t feel the need to constantly look over your shoulder as you should in other Mexican cities, especially as a solo female traveler.
+However, I still recommend you plan your trip carefully if traveling alone, but you won鈥檛 feel the need to constantly look over your shoulder as you may in some Mexican cities, especially as a solo female traveler.

-No matter where you find yourself in Mexico knowing some basic Spanish conversation will help you a lot, especially when doing solo travel but it’s not completely necessary to be able to get by.
+No matter where you find yourself in Mexico, knowing some basic Spanish conversation will help you a lot, especially when doing solo travel but it’s not completely necessary to be able to get by while visiting here.

 So, is San Miguel de Allende safe for solo travelers?
 Absolutely!